MicrosoftDocs/quantum-docs/articles/azure-quantum-glossary.md

 ## User-defined type

 A custom type that may contain one or more named or anonymous items.
 For more information, see  [Type declarations](xref:microsoft.quantum.qsharp.typedeclarations).

+## Variational quantum eigensolver (VQE)

+A [hybrid quantum](#hybrid-quantum-computing) algorithm that is used to find the ground state of a given physical system.
+It uses a classical program to modify and refine quantum circuit parameters based on the results of previous measurements.